SIMEXP/fmriprep-denoise-benchmark/content/research_report/introductions.md

 or a pre-trained model (__ICA-AROMA__ {cite:p}`aroma`).

 A denoising approach often involves combining a few classes of regressors described above.
-Different strategies have particular strengths and limitations, and researchers can make their own choices based on properties of their data.
 Head motion combined with non-grey matter tissue signal is one of the most basic approaches {cite:p}`fox_pnas_2005`.
-In addition to the basic parameters, scrubbing has been shown to mitigate the impact of framewise displacement on the functional connectome, but removing volumes prevents analysis focusing on frequency characteristics or dynamic changes in fMRI signal, and reduces the temporal degrees of freedom.
-The main argument driving the development of the data-decomposition approach is that the expansions of motion parameters results in high number of regressors, sacrificing the temporal degrees of freedom in the data, <!-- I found this hard to believe (after doing the benchmark), but this statement is in both compcor and the ica paper-->
-as well as potentially overfitting the data and removing meaningful signal {cite:p}`behzadi_compcor_2007,aroma`.
-Still, these data driven parameters are not used on their own.
+Scrubbing combines the basic approach above with volume censoring.
 Anatmoical CompCor regressors are applied along with the basic head motion parameters {cite:p}`muschelli_compcor_2014`.
-ICA-AROMA requires further denosing using the basic average of white matter and cerebrospinal fluid signal after the initial independent component denoising.
+ICA-AROMA requires further denosing using the basic average of white matter and cerebrospinal fluid signal after the initial independent component denoising {cite:p}`aroma`.

+Different strategies have particular strengths and limitations, and researchers can make their own choices based on properties of their data and the limitation of the denoising approaches.
+One of the major concern is the loss in temporal degrees of freedom, leading to the loss of statistical power.
+The more loss in temporal degrees of freedom, the less power the remaining data would have to explain the effects.
+The full expansion of head motion, white matter, cerebrospinal fluid, and global signal parameters consists of 36 parameters.
+Scrubbing has been shown to mitigate the impact of framewise displacement on the functional connectome, but removing volumes prevents analysis focusing on frequency characteristics or dynamic changes in fMRI signal, and reduces the temporal degrees of freedom.
+Data-decomposition approaches, such as ICA-AROMA and CompCor, were proposed to preserve statistical power in the data.
+These approaches aim to reduce the number of nuisance regressors parameters, <!-- I found this hard to believe (after doing the benchmark), but this statement is in both compcor and the ica paper-->
+gain better denoising results without volume censoring, as well as avoiding potentially overfitting the data and removing meaningful signal {cite:p}`behzadi_compcor_2007,aroma,pruim_evaluation_2015`.
+However, these methods have their own disadvantages.
+ICA-AROMA and CompCor can lead to inconsistent number of remaining degrees of freedom as the number of components applied to each subjects can vary.
+Past research has also reported that CompCor may only be viable in low-motion data {cite:p}`parkes_evaluation_2018`.

 ## Implementation of denoising step